borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 If you find yourself in this situation, you have some options.
 First, you can run borgmatic's pruning, creating, or checking actions separately.
-For instance, the the following optional flags are available:
+For instance, the the following optional actions are available:

 ```bash
 borgmatic prune